 For more information on leader care please view the tabbed content below.
-If you are looking for a connection and need to talk to some one, please email the Pastoral Care Coordinator.
+If you are looking for a connection and need to talk to

 An affinity group is a number of credential holders identified and organized into a common group, not according to geographic region, but according to the nature of their specific ministry.
 The purpose of these groups is fourfold:

 - For the purpose of common visioning